 Comments and suggestions

 The comments section of the questionnaire provided the usual mix of compliments and suggestions and can be read in a separate report.
-It should be noted that, in keeping with the low rating for temperature, and as per previous years, the negative comments are dominated by complaints about over-heating.
+It should be noted that, in keeping with the low rating for temperature, and as per previous years, the negative comments are dominated by complaints about over-heating, with this issue attracting 14 negative comments, most of which were quite strongly worded.
 The usual complaints about the cost of copying, printing and scanning have been addressed above.
-Although, as in previous years, there were some requests for extended borrowing rights, this can be comfortably offset against the large majority of our users who prefer greater availability of materials in the library as opposed to longer loan privileges (many of the people who left comments requesting longer loan periods also ticked the “greater availability in the library” option).
-In fact, whilst we received a total of 16 negative comments as to our loan periods/availability of core readings in the survey, we received 27 comments commending our good availability of books.
+Although, as in previous years, there were some requests for extended borrowing rights, there were considerably fewer this year, as reflected by (and which can be comfortably offset against) the large majority of our users who prefer greater availability of materials in the library as opposed to longer loan privileges.
+In fact, whilst we received only 3 negative comments as to our loan periods/availability of core readings in the survey, we received 8 comments commending our good availability of books.

-Whilst we received a total of 15 negative comments related to our opening hours, with requests for 24/7 opening and longer weekend hours, there were slightly fewer (and in generally milder language) than last year, and we even received a ‘thank you’ from one regular user who has appreciated our recent moves to extend opening hours in the evenings and at weekends.
-Tying in with the desire for longer opening hours is a new issue of people wanting Café Lex to be open for longer, particularly as we don’t allow hot drinks into the Library.
-It may be possible in the future to consider extending the café hours or providing a hot drinks machine again for out of hours use.
-Although 4 people complained about unstable wifi connections, this is considerably fewer than last year, and is reflected in our improved rating for quality of computing facilities.
+Whilst we received a total of 6 negative comments related to our opening hours, with requests for 24/7 opening and longer weekend hours, there were proportionally fewer (and in generally milder language) than in previous years.
+Tying in with the desire for longer opening hours is a new issue of people wanting greater facilities for eating and drinking at the IALS.
+2 comments specifically asked for somewhere to be able to prepare and consume hot food, and a further 4 asking the library to allow coffee if in a lidded container.
+It may be possible in the future to consider extending the café hours or providing a hot drinks machine again for out of hours use in the short term.
+Hopefully, once we have been refurbished, there will be a wider variety of spaces in the building for students to consume coffee.